imaTowan/Towan/README.md

 To avoid database errors, the Towan project should be the only project on the right side.

 Now you can run the application.

+**Sign up**
+You can use the "Sign up" button on the welcome page to create an account.
+Please consider our password policies:
+- a password must be at least 14 alphanumeric symbols long After a successful registration, a verification link should be sent to your provided E-Mail address.
+You do not need to verify your account; in the current state of the application it is not necessary.

+**Log in**
+After a successful registration, use the "Sign in" button to log into the application.
+You will be forwarded to the home page, from where all features of the application can be accessed.

 **One last note**
 This web application offers the user the opportunity to play a browser game.